 you when you come back!

 We tweaked some of our theme colors and restyled the buttons.
 The design of the editor should look a bit better now!

-Most OSX users noticed that when you slide back in the editor you will navigate away from the editor.
+Most macOS users noticed that when you slide back in the editor you will navigate away from the editor.
 This is very frustrating.
 We catch and disable this behaviour now.

 With this update we refactored the code quite a bit and we introduced some new libraries.
 I want to mention the introduced libraries and how they helped.

 We built the dashboard functionality fully with GraphQL.

 We have lots of nested data on the dashboard with many different variations of